 How Do You Buy a Short-Term Insurance Plan?

 The best way to buy a short-term insurance plan is to use a website that gives you quotes for multiple plans available in your area.
-These sites don’t offer the plans, but they make it easier to compare several insurers.
+These sites don’t offer the plans, but they make it easier to compare several insurers who sell short-term policies.
 Be aware that these sites can charge a fee.

 Because New York doesn’t offer short-term health insurance, you won’t be able to compare insurance plans on these sites, but you can use them for dozens of other states.